 Swimming is one of the best exercises.
 Two and a half hours of swimming per week will give you all the aerobic heart health benefits you need.
 Another advantage of this exercise routine is that swimming puts less stress on your bones and joints.
 That can be especially beneficial if you’re starting out a little overweight or have a joint condition.

 Dancing your way to heart health makes for a rhythmic and exercise routine.
-All you need is good footwear, some space, and music that motivate you.
+All you need is good footwear, some space, and music that motivates you.
 A good aerobic beat is about 120 to 135 beats per minute.